Apply Online: Transfer Students

 While the priority deadline to file a transfer application is July 1, applications will continue to be considered past the priority deadline.
 Decisions are made on a rolling basis.

-All offers of admission are conditioned upon the applicant providing an official, final baccalaureate transcript from his/her degree-granting institution and an official law school transcript, prior to enrollment.
-Applicants admitted with advanced standing must complete a minimum of 56 credits at Marquette.
+All offers of admission are conditioned upon the applicant providing via the LSAC Credential Assembly Service (CAS) an official, final baccalaureate transcript from his/her degree-granting institution prior to enrollment.
+Applicants admitted with advanced standing must complete a minimum of 56 credits at Marquette Law School.

 In accordance with Law School Academic Regulations, advanced standing credit may be granted only for courses in which the student received a grade of satisfactory or its equivalent, that is, a grade of C or higher.

 An applicant seeking admission as a transfer student will be eligible to enroll at Marquette Law School if he/she:

 - is enrolled in an ABA-accredited law school where he/she has completed the first year (two full semesters) of law school in a J.D. program;

 - is in good standing and eligible to continue at that law school; and